 In ancient times, purslane was used to protect against evil spirits.
 Purslane's medicinal use dates back at least 2,000 years, but it was used as food well before this period.
 Traditional medicinal uses for purslane are broad.
 Ancient Romans used purslane to treat dysentery, intestinal worms, headache, and stomachache.
-The Chinese, French, Italians, and English also used purslane as a food source.2, 4
+It has been used for thousands of years in Traditional Chinese Medicine (TCM) and is referred to as the "vegetable for long life."
+Aerial parts are dried and used for fever, diarrhea, carbuncle, eczema, and hematochezia.4 Other TCM uses include diabetes, atherosclerosis, vascular endothelial dysfunction, and urolithiasis.5 The Chinese, French, Italians, and English also used purslane as a food source.2, 6

-Purslane is considered a rich vegetable source of omega-3 fatty acids and antioxidants, including tocopherol, ascorbic acid, beta carotene, and glutathione.
-5 , 6 , 7, 8, 9 The alpha-linolenic acid content varies with cultivar, geography, and environmental factors, with leaves having a greater percentage than seeds and stems.
-8 , 10 The plant's bright yellow flowers are of interest in the food industry because of the nitrogen-containing betalain pigments.
-11 , 12
+Purslane is considered a rich vegetable source of omega-3 fatty acids and antioxidants, including tocopherol, ascorbic acid, beta carotene, and glutathione.7, 8, 9, 10, 11 The alpha-linolenic acid content varies with cultivar, geography, and environmental factors, with leaves having a greater percentage than seeds and stems.10, 12 The plant's bright yellow flowers are of interest in the food industry because of the nitrogen-containing betalain pigments.13, 14

-Purslane also contains carbohydrates, lipids, glycosides, alkaloids (including oleraceins), sterols, coumarins, triterpenes, and flavonoids.
-13 , 14 , 15 , 16 Phenolic constituents of the plant include scopoletin, bergapten, isopimpinellin, lonchocarpic acid, robustin, genistein, and others.
-17 Amino acids in the leaves of the Portulaca species include phenylalanine, alanine, tyrosine, and aspartate.
-18 Plant acids include citric, malic, ascorbic, succinic, fumaric, and acetic acids.
-19 The volatile oil of P. oleracea has also been studied and contains mainly linalool and 3,7,11,15-tetramethyl-2-hexadecen-1-ol.
-20
+Purslane also contains carbohydrates, lipids, glycosides, alkaloids (including oleraceins), sterols, coumarins, triterpenes, and flavonoids.15, 16, 17, 18 Phenolic constituents of the plant include scopoletin, bergapten, isopimpinellin, lonchocarpic acid, robustin, genistein, and others.19 Amino acids in the leaves of the Portulaca species include phenylalanine, alanine, tyrosine, and aspartate.20 Plant acids include citric, malic, ascorbic, succinic, fumaric, and acetic acids.21 The volatile oil of P. oleracea has also been studied and contains mainly linalool and 3,7,11,15-tetramethyl-2-hexadecen-1-ol.22

 Purslane is a rich source of vitamins A, B, C, and E and is high in carotenoid content, including beta-carotene.
-Calcium, magnesium, potassium, folate, lithium, and melatonin are also present.2, 6 , 7 , 9
+Calcium, magnesium, potassium, folate, lithium, and melatonin are also present.2, 8, 9, 11

 Abnormal uterine bleeding

 A small clinical study (N = 10) evaluated the efficacy of purslane seeds and found reductions in duration and volume of uterine bleeding.23

 A small clinical trial (N = 13) evaluated the bronchodilatory effect of oral purslane extract compared with that of oral theophylline and inhaled salbutamol.
 Purslane extract showed improvements in pulmonary function tests similar to those of theophylline.24

-100 g of fresh purslane leaves yields approximately 300 to 400 mg of alpha linolenic acid.
-9
+100 g of fresh purslane leaves yields approximately 300 to 400 mg of alpha linolenic acid.11

 None well documented.